al-villanueva/al-villanueva/README.md

 # Hi!
 I'm Alex.

-- 👋 @al-villanueva, PhD candidate in Germany.
+- 👋 @al-villanueva, PhD on Applied Machine Learning in Germany.
 - 👀 I’m interested in data science, machine learning, analytics dashboard and ML solution design, configuration and selection.
 - 🌱 I’m currently learning how to lead development teams and bring together multi-language prototypes.